Narvik

 This is your travel guide for Narvik, Nordland, Norway

-Explore the Narvik War Museum, which showcases the role of Narvik during World War II.
-Learn about the battles that took place in the area and the impact they had on the local community.
-The museum provides insight into the military history of the region and features artifacts, photographs, and interactive exhibits.
+Discover the history of Narvik during World War II at the Narvik War Museum.
+Learn about the battles that took place in the area and the impact of the war on the local community.
+View exhibits, artifacts, and multimedia displays that provide insight into this turbulent period.

 Background Info